Gravitational wave constraints on the primordial black hole dominated early universe: Discussion and conclusions

 It is important to note that the constraints derived in this work should be taken as rough bounds on $\beta$ and that the calculation of the induced GWs could be improved in several ways.
 One is the lower bound on $\beta$ given by \eqref{eq:betamin}.
 It is derived by requiring that PBH-radiation equality occurs before complete evaporation.
 Hence if $\beta$ approaches the lower bound \eqref{eq:betamin}, the equality and evaporation will become too close and the conversion of the perturbation from isocurvature to curvature will be less efficient.
 This will suppress the generation of induced GWs.
 Another is the upper bound on $\beta$, \eqref{eq:betamax}.
 We assumed an instantaneous evaporation, which is good enough for our purpose, but accounting for the finite duration of reheating might also slightly suppress the induced GW spectrum \cite{Inomata:2020lmk}.
 Although we do not expect this to change much the upper bound on $\beta$ as the amplitude of the GW spectrum depends on a large power of $\beta$, it is desirable to derive the bound without the instantaneous reheating approximation.

+Another, and perhaps the most important issue is the fact that the density contrast of the PBH fluctuations, defined as $\delta\rho_{\rm PBH}/\rho_{\rm PBH}$, exceeds unity at evaporation.
+Concretely, using the bounds on $\beta$ Eq.~\eqref{eq:betarange} we find that $0.5\lesssim\delta\rho_{\rm PBH}/\rho_{\rm PBH}\lesssim 90 (M_{\rm PBH}/10^{4}{\rm g})^{1/6}$.
+This fact was already noted in Ref.~\cite{Papanikolaou:2020qtd}.
+Thus, we may regard our bounds on $\beta$ as conservative estimates.
 Finally, we should relax the assumption on the PBH mass spectrum that it is monochromatic.
 It would certainly affect the spectrum of early isocurvature perturbations as well as the reheating time-scale.
-This is an important issue but it is out of the scope of the current paper.
-We leave the case of an extended mass spectrum for future work.
+These are important issues but they are out of the scope of the current paper.
+We leave the cases of non-linear contributions from the large density contrast and an extended mass spectrum for future work.